Guides/Rollout guide

-NFC business cards for teams should be planned around brand consistency, employee-specific details, NFC plus QR sharing, profile updates, reorder handling, and a bulk quote flow that supports future new hires.
+A team NFC card rollout should be planned around brand consistency, employee-specific details, NFC plus QR sharing, profile updates, reorder handling, and a bulk quote flow that supports future new hires.
+Decide the design, profile fields, and approval flow first; production typically takes 7–10 business days after design approval.

 A team card rollout is different from buying one card for one person.
 The company needs a repeatable system that keeps the brand consistent while still giving each employee their own shareable profile.